klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 #### Creating a RoleBasedKeyring with private keys <a id="creating-a-rolebasedkeyring-with-role-based-private-keys"></a>

 To use different private key(s) for each [role], `caver.wallet.keyring.createWithRoleBasedKey` is used instead.
-Each array element represents a role in Klaytn's [AccountKey].
-The below example shows how to create a [RoleBasedKeyring] instance from different keys for each role.
+Each array element represents a role described in [RoleBasedKeyring].
+The example below shows how to create a [RoleBasedKeyring] instance from different keys for each role.

 ```javascript
 // test.js